snakemake-workflows/rna-seq-kallisto-sleuth/report/diffexp-genes.rst

-Differentially expressed genes using the model {{ snakemake.params.model }}.
+Differentially expressed genes using the model ``{{ snakemake.params.model }}``, computed with sleuth by aggregating transcript p-values.